Black hole perturbations in modified gravity: Conclusion

+We have treated separately axial and polar perturbations.
+Since the scalar field perturbation is polar, axial perturbations are described by a single (gravitational) degree of freedom and are thus easier to study.
+In particular, their equations of motion can be reformulated as a Schr\"odinger-like equation and we have found a simple method to compute explicitly the corresponding effective potential (which depends on the choice of the radial coordinate, as the propagation speed does).
+For some stealth solutions, one obtains the very peculiar property that the axial modes ``see" a Schwarzschild metric with a displaced horizon, corresponding to the disformal transformation of the original metric into the ``frame" where the propagation speed is unity.

+For axial perturbations of the BCL solution, instead of computing the quasi-normal modes in the traditional way by numerically solving the Schr\"odinger-like equation, we have used the novel method of Paper I. We have thus first computed the asymptotic behaviours of the perturbations, at infinity and near the horizon, from the original differential system.
+We have then computed, using a spectral method, the first quasi-normal modes for BCL, finding a deviation from general relativity.

-The study of polar perturbations and the computation of the associated quasi-normal modes is more challenging because of the coupling between the scalar and the gravitational degrees of freedom.
-Nonetheless, we have applied the method of the Paper I and obtained the asymptotic behaviours of the solutions at spatial infinity and near the horizon for both types of black holes.
-In the case of the BCL solution, we have identified four different asymptotic behaviours at the boundaries.
-Two of them correspond to an outgoing mode and an ingoing mode, which look like the usual gravitational modes.
-By contrast, the other two, corresponding to ``scalar" modes, possess an asymptotic behaviour that appears pathological.
-For the stealth black hole solution, we have similarly identified pathological asymptotic behaviours, although with different properties depending on the specific theory.
-This provides a complementary perspective on the strong coupling issue pointed out in previous works.
+The study of polar perturbations and the computation of the associated quasi-normal modes is more challenging because the scalar field and metric perturbations are now coupled and we have not found a generalised Schr\"odinger-like reformulation of the system.
+The only option left was thus to apply the method of Paper I, providing the asymptotic behaviours of the solutions at spatial infinity and near the horizon for both types of black holes.
+For the BCL solution, we have identified two pairs of modes at the boundaries.
+One pair consists of an ingoing mode and an outgoing mode, which look similar to the usual gravitational modes.
+By contrast, the other two modes, corresponding to ``scalar" modes, possess an asymptotic behaviour that appears pathological.
 Restricting ourselves to the ``gravitational modes", we have computed numerically the first quasi-normal modes for the BCL solution, both for axial and polar modes.
 They are distinct from the GR Schwarzschild quasi-normal modes and, as expected, the isospectrality property breaks down as the polar and the axial quasi-normal modes are now different.

+For the stealth black hole solution, we have found that the ``gravitational" polar modes behave asymptotically as their axial counterparts.
+In the stealth models with $\alpha\neq 0$, their behaviour is similar to the standard GR behaviour but in a disformed Schwarzschild metric, with a different horizon and characterised by a radially-dependent time shift.
+The polar modes also contain two additional modes, due to the presence of the scalar field, for which we have computed some asymptotic limits.
+We leave for a future work a detailed analysis of these "scalar" modes.